dslmeinte/littoral-templates/README.md

 ### EOLs

-EOLs – AKA “newlines” or “line endings” – vary between OS's: Windows uses `crlf` EOL style – `\r\n` –, while essentially all other mainstream OS's use `lf` style – `\n`.
+EOLs – AKA “newlines” or “line endings” – vary between OS’s: Windows uses `crlf` EOL style – `\r\n` –, while essentially all other mainstream OS’s use `lf` style – `\n`.
-Not taking that into account can cause content being generated differently across OS's, potentially confusing tools like Git — especially if these are not configured correctly.
+Not taking that into account can cause content being generated differently across OS’s, potentially confusing tools like Git — especially if these are not configured correctly.
 Since generated content is often large, this causes additional confusion and friction in the software development process.

 To prevent such issues, you can set the EOL style by calling the `setEOLStyleFromOS` function before any calls to `asString`.